Key Takeaways

 airConditioner icon

-You're moving equipment, such as gauges, refrigerant machines and installation tools, between customer locations all day.
-Job site theft and transport damage are real risks that tools and equipment insurance coverage addresses.
+You're moving gauges, refrigerant machines and installation tools between customer locations all day.
+Job site theft and transport damage are real risks that tools and equipment insurance addresses.

 lightSwitch icon

 Testing equipment and wire tools are essential for every service call.
-Commercial equipment insurance covers your tools, whether they disappear from a worksite or get damaged in a vehicle accident.
+Tools and equipment insurance covers your tools whether they disappear from a worksite or get damaged in a vehicle accident.

 Tools and equipment insurance covers replacement costs when your work tools get stolen or damaged on the job.
 While it protects against theft and accidents, it won't cover wear and tear or employee theft.
 Construction, plumbing, HVAC and photography businesses rely on this coverage to protect tools they transport every day.

-We addressed the most frequently asked questions about tools and equipment insurance coverage:
+Here are the most frequently asked questions about tools and equipment insurance:

 Does tool insurance cover equipment used by employees?